Healthy Apple Cinnamon Bread

 - Toothpick Test: If the bread passes the press test, then you can remove it to the top of the stove (or rack) and do a toothpick test.
 If there is wet batter on the toothpick the bread will need another minute or two.

-To Cool and Remove From Pan
+Tips to Remove From Pan

 - Let the apple cinnamon bread cool for 10 minutes in the pan.